RicSala/react-onboard-tour/docs/contributing/architecture.md

 # Architecture

-This document describes the architecture and design patterns used in @tinystack/touring.
+This document describes the architecture and design patterns used in Tourista.

 ## Overview

-@tinystack/touring is built on a state machine architecture, providing predictable and debuggable tour flows.
+Tourista is built on a state machine architecture, providing predictable and debuggable tour flows.
 The library separates concerns into distinct layers:

 1. **State Management** - Finite state machines handle tour logic.
 Ensures the tour flow is predictable and debuggable.
 2. **React Integration** - Components and hooks provide the UI layer.
 Handles the tour lifecycle and provides the tour context to the components.